MattKevan/uxlift/_books/ux-strategy.md

 date: 2019-09-03 11:06:39 +0100
 title: 'UX Strategy: How to Devise Innovative Digital Products That People Want'
 image: "/assets/images/ux-strategy.jpg"
-intro: 'User experience (UX) strategy requires a careful blend of business strategy and UX design, but until now, there hasn’t been an easy-to-apply framework for executing it. '
+description: 'User experience (UX) strategy requires a careful blend of business strategy and UX design, but until now, there hasn’t been an easy-to-apply framework for executing it. '
 link: https://amzn.to/2Pym6fV